How to handle exam results anxiety and stress

 Find out how to manage your anxiety around exam results time

-Waiting for exam results can be a nerve-wracking experience – especially when you are expecting results from exams like the Leaving Cert or college finals.
+Waiting for exam results can be a nerve-wracking experience, especially when you are expecting results from exams like the Leaving Cert or college summer exams.

 You might feel nervous and stressed leading up to results day, however this is normal and a little bit of stress can actually help you to get motivated for dealing with problems and pressure.
-It’s suffering from too much stress that causes the problem so find out more about the signs and symptoms of anxiety and stress here.
+If the stress becomes all-consuming and it's hard to take your mind off of it, that's a sign you could be suffering from anxiety.

 These feelings are normal.
 Your friends are probably feeling the same way, so talk to them about your worries.